Tl;Dr: I built an app that helps you do math. Take a look.

 Silly me.
 Turns out when you put three math nerds at a table and ask questions like that, you end up not talking about much of anything.
 We ended up bickering over what the limit was on the creamer - the math teacher and I argued that the creamer would come infinitely close to being half the cup, while the accountant argued that the creamer level woud stay relatively small, regardless of the number of refills.

 I'm writing this blog post, though, not because of an interesting math problem, but because of an interesting problem we have with math.
 Real-world math like this is just begging for us to make quick conclusions that may not necessarily be correct.
 Although the above problem sounds simple, there's actually quite a few moving pieces.
 So many, in fact, that both me and the math teacher were very wrong.
 Our brains so quickly skip over the details in order to get to an answer quickly.
 As I sat there, arguing about creamer, it dawned on me that there should be an easy way to write and visualize problems like this.
-Thus, MockTime
+Thus, MockTime was born.

 There's not too much that's ground-breaking about MockTime, aside from the fact that it's super easy to use.
 All it does is let you label some variables, write some pseudo equations to make them interact, and then see how each of the variables changes.
 Chances are you could get this done somewhere else - WolframAlpha, Google Search, etc. But here's the thing - I, a super nerd, don't even know the best way to do this.
 I tried to sculpt the write wording in WolframAlpha, and as hard as I tried I couldn't find a good way to do it.
 Hopefully MockTime will bring some ease to visualizing math problems both to the average nerd like me, and possibly to some teacher somewhere.